MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 SSAS 2025 includes support for multiple new DAX functions and improvements including:

-- __LINEST and LINESTX__: These two functions perform linear regression, leveraging the Least Squares method, to calculate a straight line that best fits the given data and return a table describing that line.
+- __LINEST and LINESTX__: These two functions perform linear regression, using the Least Squares method, to calculate a straight line that best fits the given data and return a table describing that line.
 These functions are especially useful in predicting unknown values (Y) given known values (X).
 For more details, visit: [LINEST DAX function](/dax/linest-function-dax) and [LINESTX DAX function](/dax/linestx-function-dax).

 - __INFO Functions__: The existing TMSCHEMA DMVs are now available as a new family of DAX functions, which allows querying metadata about semantic models directly within DAX, offering integration with other DAX functions for enhanced diagnostics and analysis.
 For more details, visit: [Info DAX functions](/dax/info-functions-dax).

 - __APPROXIMATEDISTINCTCOUNT__: This function is currently available for DirectQuery mode and returns an estimated count of unique values in a column by invoking a corresponding aggregation operation in the data source, which is optimized for query performance.
 For more details, visit [Approximatedistinctcount DAX function](/dax/approximate-distinctcount-function-dax), which lists supported data sources.

 - __Window Functions__: This function retrieves a slice of results using absolute or relative positioning.
-The WINDOW function will make it easier to perform calculations such as adding a running total, moving average or similar calculations that rely on selecting a range of values.
+The WINDOW function makes it easier to perform calculations such as adding a running total, moving average or similar calculations that rely on selecting a range of values.
 It also comes with two helper functions called ORDERBY and PARTITIONBY.
 For more details, visit: [Window DAX function](/dax/window-function-dax).

-- __MINX/MAXX:__ We have added an optional variant parameter to MINX and MAXX DAX functions.
+- __MINX/MAXX:__ We added an optional variant parameter to MINX and MAXX DAX functions.
 Traditionally, these functions ignore text and Boolean values when there are variants or mixed data types, such as text and numeric.
-Now with the new optional variant parameter set to TRUE, the functions will consider the text values.
+Now with the new optional variant parameter set to TRUE, the functions consider the text values.
 For more details, visit [MINX DAX function](/dax/minx-function-dax) and [MAXX DAX function](/dax/maxx-function-dax).

 ### Additional features